GLOSSARY OF LIBRARY JARGON

 Peer Reviewed – Peer review is a process by which articles or books submitted for publication are evaluated by other experts in the field (the writer's professional peers) before being published.
 The peer-review process helps to ensure the quality and validity of published information.
 Peer-reviewed journals are sometimes also called refereed journals or scholarly journals.
 See also Refereed and Scholarly Journals.

-Periodical Holdings List - indicates which periodical titles are held by the library as well as inclusive dates and format availability -- Microform, hardcopy (physical) or softcopy (electronic).
-For all periodical titles available through the TMU library go to library Web site and select Find Journals from the menu on the left or from Discovery Advanced select "Library Links" and then "Find Articles or Journals".
+Periodical Holdings List – indicates which periodical titles are held by the library as well as inclusive dates and format availability.
+For all periodical titles available through the TMU library go to library Web site and select Find Journals or from the Discovery catalog results page select "Resources" and then "Find Journals" from the drop down menu.
 From this page you can find the magazines, journals & newspapers available through the Powell Library.
-You can also search to see if the library has the full-text of a specific article either hardcopy or softcopy.
+You can also search to see if the library has the full-text of a specific article from one of the databases.

 Plagiarism – the act of taking and using as one's own the thoughts, writings, or inventions of another.